Wiki · Individual Player · Last reviewed June 19, 2026

 LangChain

 LangChain grew from an open-source framework into a company with co-founder Ankush Gola in early 2023.
-Its stack now includes LangChain, LangGraph, LangSmith, Deep Agents, deployment tools, observability, evaluation, and other infrastructure for building and operating agents.
+Its stack now includes LangChain, LangGraph, LangSmith, Deep Agents, deployment tools, sandboxes, observability, evaluation, and other infrastructure for building and operating agents.

 The October 2025 Series B announcement described a $125 million raise at a $1.25 billion valuation and framed the company around the "agent engineering" platform.
 The same announcement said LangChain and LangGraph had reached major 1.0 releases and that LangSmith had expanded into a broader platform for observability, evaluation, deployment, and continuous improvement.
+Those are company claims and should be cited as such.

 Chase's importance is partly educational.
 DeepLearning.AI courses list him as instructor for LangChain application development, functions, tools, agents, and long-term agentic memory.
 These courses helped standardize how many developers first learned the practical vocabulary of LLM applications: chains, parsers, tools, agents, memory, retrieval, and evaluation.